Skip to main content

 Next Steps

 Key Takeaway: Prompts are the agent’s starting point for each episode.
 Design them to be clear, specific, and informative.
-Good prompts guide agents toward successful task completion by setting context and explaining available tools.
+Good prompts guide agents toward successful task completion by setting context.